matoanbach/RHCSA/RHCSA Theory/Module 7: Managing and Securing Network Services/Lesson 31 - Running Containers.md

 - Use `podman` to generate a user systemd file for an existing container
 - Before, `mkdir ~/.config/systemd/user; cd ~/.config/systemd/user`
 - Notice the file will be generated in the current directory
-    - `podman generate systedm --name myweb --files --new`
+    - `podman generate systemd --name myweb --files --new`
 - To generate a service file for a root container, do it from /etc/systemd/system as the current directory

 ### Understanding `podman generate --new`